Leighlinbridge: Sports

-Gaelic games

-In Leighlinbridge there are three GAA clubs, Naomh Bríd, Leighlinbridge and Micheal Davitts.
-Naomh Bríd are a hurling club who compete in both the Carlow Senior Hurling Championship and the Carlow Intermediate Hurling Championship and all underage hurling competitions.
-Leighlinbridge are a football club who compete in the Carlow Junior Football Championship.
-Micheal Davitts are a football club who compete at underage level in Carlow.
-Players from neighbouring villages Old Leighlin and Ballinabranna combine with Leighlinbridge to play for Micheal Davits.
+There are three Gaelic Athletic Association (GAA) clubs in the Leighlinbridge area: Naomh Bríd, Leighlinbridge and Micheal Davitts.
+Naomh Bríd is a hurling club that competes in the Carlow Senior Hurling Championship and the Carlow Intermediate Hurling Championship.
+Leighlinbridge is a football club that competes in the Carlow Junior Football Championship.
+Micheal Davitts are a football club that competes at underage levels.

-Soccer

-Vale Wanderers is the local soccer club in Leighlinbridge.
-They are represented at both underage and senior levels.
+Vale Wanderers is a local association football (soccer) club which fields teams at both underage and senior levels.